Entropy-Foundation/oracle-pull-example/gRPC/rust-sdks/supra_client/README.md

 # Rust PullServiceClient Readme

-The Rust PullServiceClient is designed to interact with a rest api server for fetching proof data and using that data to call a smart contract on a blockchain network.
+The Rust PullServiceClient is designed to interact with a gRPC server for fetching proof data and using that data to call a smart contract on a blockchain network.
 This readme provides instructions on how to use the library and customize certain components for your specific use case.